peacetara/slab/src/python/README.md

 This replacement for `sudolikeaboss` talks directly to the 1Password SQLITE data file.
 It only ever reads from the SQLITE database, and it can run side-by-side with a running unlocked copy of 1Password.

-I plan to eventually re-write this in Rust or maybe Go, but I'm still learning those languages, and I wanted a replacement *NOW*...

 ### INSTALL